 You can easily wire this breakout to any microcontroller, we'll be using an Arduino.
 For another kind of microcontroller, just make sure it has I2C, then port the API code.
 We strongly recommend using an Arduino to start though!

-- Connect GND to common power/data ground
+- Connect GND to common power/data ground (black wire on STEMMA QT version)

 The VL53L0X has a default I2C address of 0x29!